ebtsam-1/tasks/README.md

 Installation Seps

-1- get into any folder then open a terminal and paste this: git clone git@github.com:ebtsam-1/tasks.git 2- rename .env.example file to be .env then add your database credentails to the file 3- open a terminal in the project folder and run composer i 4- then run php artisan key:generate in the terminal
+1- get into any folder then open a terminal and paste this: git clone git@github.com:ebtsam-1/tasks.git <br>
+2- rename .env.example file to be .env then add your database credentails to the file 3- open a terminal in the project folder and run composer i 4- then run php artisan key:generate in the terminal